 13. Legal representatives must submit a witness schedule to the Commission as part of the case management process when Venue Option 1 or Venue Option 4 is used (to the extent that there is an in-person component).
 A witness schedule must be submitted no less than 5 business days before the scheduled in-person hearing date.
 If the witness schedule is not submitted within time, the hearing will in most cases, be rescheduled.

 14. The witness schedule must identify the time and date that each person will be required to participate in the hearing.

 15. Legal representatives must jointly plan schedules for the attendance/participation of witnesses and any other participants in the hearing.
-The plan must set out a start and end time for each individual attendance for the schedule to be accepted by the Commission (and where an in-person component applies to the Venue Option, to permit the Commission to enforce hearing density limits in line with relevant risk assessments).
+The plan must set out a start and end time for each individual attendance for the schedule to be accepted by the Commission.

 16. Legal representatives for each party must work together to ensure that their witness schedules are harmonised and will work effectively in terms of timing and efficient witness management.
 The Commission is not responsible for the scheduling process and the legal representatives must agree about schedules that they submit to the Commission as outlined above.
 If acceptable schedules are not submitted within time, the Commission will reschedule the hearing in most cases.

-17. Where the Venue Option involves an in-person component, witnesses and other persons will not be able to sit in Commission premises and wait to be called at the convenience of the Commission and legal representatives.
-Those pre-pandemic practices are unsafe and inconsistent with the Commission’s applicable risk assessment.
+17. Where the Venue Option involves an in-person component, witnesses and other persons cannot sit in Commission premises and wait to be called at the convenience of the Commission and legal representatives.
+Those pre-pandemic practices will not be re-instated.